 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waxing Gibbous.
-Today we had 8 hours and 26 minutes of sun.
-The solar transit was at 12:04 pm and the length of time the moon will be visible will be 12 hours and 4 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 12 hours and 33 minutes of sun.
+The solar transit is at 1:16 pm and the length of time the moon will be visible will be 14 hours and 31 minutes.

-The tidal coefficient today is 55 (average). to end the day with a tidal coefficient of 56.
-The tide heights today are 2.3 ft, 9.2 ft, 2.3 ft and 5.6 ft.
+The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient drops to 42 to end the day with a tidal coefficient of 39.
+The tide heights today are 5.2 ft, 7.5 ft, 0.3 ft and 7.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Keystone Harbor (Admiralty Head) which is of 9.8 ft and a minimum height of -3.3 ft.

 The solunar fishing calendar in Keystone Harbor (Admiralty Head) tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: